prueker/METARMap/README.md

 * This shares two configuration parameters together with the wind animation that you can modify as you like:
 	* BLINKS_SPEED - How fast the blinking happens, I found 1 second to be a happy medium so it's not too busy, but you can also make it faster, for example every half a second by using 0.5
 	* BLINK_TOTALTIME_SECONDS = How long do you want the script to run.
 I have this set to 300 seconds as I have my crontab setup to re-run the script every 5 minutes to get the latest weather information

-## Changelist
-To see a list of changes to the metar script over time, refer to [CHANGELIST.md](CHANGELIST.md)